Liodeus/liodeus.github.io/_posts/2020-10-19-OSCP-exam-report-training.md

 ### Code syntax background color

-If you want to change the background color of the code markdown syntax, you just have to change to change the line 21 of generate_report.sh
+If you want to change the background color of the code markdown syntax, you just have to change the line 21 of generate_report.sh

 ```
 --highlight-style <STYLE>